oopsmonk/documentation/core/1.0/tutorials/python/transfer-iota-tokens.md

     Because this bundle transfers IOTA tokens, the seed is used to sign it.
 Therefore, this seed's addresses must contain at least 1 IOTA token.
     :::

-3. Connect to a node
+3. Connect to an IOTA node

     ```python
     api = Iota('https://nodes.devnet.iota.org:443', seed, testnet = True)